 Doom: Now, Zebediah Killgrave...who deserves to rule?

-As shown in the main page, the fact that in one dimension I was the only one in the entire universe to resist being consumed by a zombie plague through sheer willpower alone is a perfect example of the iron determination possessed by Doom.
+- As shown in the main page, the fact that in one dimension he was the only one in the entire universe to resist being consumed by a zombie plague through sheer willpower alone is a perfect example of the iron determination possessed by Doom.

-Another one would be saving Susan Storm, her daughter, and Johnny Storm when Richards couldn't do anything to help them.
-And then ensuring he would never forget his debt to me by naming the newborn child after my former beloved, Valeria.
-He should be pleased Doom condescended to give such an honor to an infant.
-Whom no one will ever harm.
-Doom guarantees it.
+- Another one would be saving Susan Storm, her daughter, and Johnny Storm when Richards couldn't do anything to help them.
+And then ensuring he would never forget his debt to him by naming the newborn child after his former beloved, Valeria.
+Whom Doom guaranteed no one will ever harm.

-Norman Osborn once thought it wise to sic his omnipotent lapdog the Sentry on Doom.
-I obviously anticipated this and sent in my stead a Doombot armed with cybernetic locusts that swarmed his pitiful Avengers Tower.
-Osborn threatened me with retaliation but Doom had foreseen his lack of resolve and called his bluff.
+- Norman Osborn once thought it wise to sic the omnipotent Sentry on Doom.
+Doom anticipated this and sent in his stead a Doombot armed with cybernetic locusts that swarmed Osborn's Avengers Tower.
+Osborn threatened him with retaliation but Doom had foreseen his lack of resolve and called his bluff.
 Soon after, his own government arrested him.
 Doom still stood unopposed.

-Of course, there was the time I fought Red Skull on the moon and let Steve Rogers remember that as a Romani, Doom earned his chance to make that Nazi swine pay.
+- Of course, there was the time he fought Red Skull on the moon and let Steve Rogers remember that as a Romani, Doom earned his chance to make that Nazi swine pay.

-When Doom was in the time of King Arthur with Iron Man, no mere parlor tricks like Stark used were needed to impress Arthur; the Seal of Latveria I wear as its rightful sovereign was enough for the proper respect.
+- When Doom was in the time of King Arthur with Iron Man, no tricks with their technology were needed to impress Arthur; the Seal of Latveria Doom wears as sovereign was enough for the proper respect.

 "Turn your eyes from the Torch, Over-Mind — DOOM approaches!"